-Scripps College does accept transfer credits.
+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+Scripps College accepts transfer credits.
 The school accepts AP credit and IB credits.
-Scripps College does not offer classes during the summer.
+Many students like to take classes in the summer, to earn extra credits.
+However, Scripps College does not offer classes during the summer.

 Scripps College offers an orientation program before the start of fall classes to prepare new students for college life.

 |New Student Orientation||√|

 Reminder: Scripps College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Scripps College has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are required to fulfill a language requirement

 Students are not required to take a computer class to graduate.

 Reminder: Check with Scripps College directly for more information on requirements.
 Individual departments or majors may have additional required courses.

 When choosing a major, Scripps College students have several choices to make.
 Scroll down to the bottom of this page to see a full list of majors offered at Scripps College.